SetProtocol/STIPS/STIPS/STIP-009.md

 function isInitializedExtension(address _extension)
 ```

-+ if _extension state in *extensionAllowList* is INITIALIZED, return true.
++ if _extension state in *extensionAllowlist* is INITIALIZED, return true.
 Otherwise false;

 ----